THE BAYEUX TAPESTRY - THE WORLD’S OLDEST COMIC STRIP

 READING: Brown, J., 1986 Velázquez, New Haven.
 Exhibition Catalogues New York 1989 and NG London 2006

 THE MAGIC OF VERMEER

-The exquisite paintings by Jan Vermeer (1632-1675) with their luminous colours, gradations of light and unpretentious subjects, are admired by art-lovers everywhere of Vermeer’s serene, mysterious works and will put them into the context of their time in seventeenth century Holland.
+The exquisite paintings by Jan Vermeer (1632-1675) with their luminous colours, gradations of light and unpretentious subjects, are admired by art-lovers everywhere.
+Vermeer’s serene, mysterious works will be put into the context of their time in seventeenth century Holland.

 Chevalier, T., 1999 The Girl with the Pearl Earring Harper Collins

 JOSEPH WRIGHT OF DERBY - PAINTER OF LIGHT

 Almost totally forgotten in the twentieth century except in his native Derby, Joseph Wright (1734-1797) is now again celebrated as one of the most inventive and versatile painters during the “Golden Age of British Painting” in the eighteenth century.
 Best known for his “candle-light” pictures, Wright of Derby was also the inventor of a new category of painting: “contemporary history”, recording scientific experiments and the dignity of labour.
 Moreover, he was an important portrait- and landscape-artist … in all his work he was, above all, a “painter of light”.

 READING: Nicolson, B., 1968 Joseph Wright of Derby